News and Insights

 Next-Level Warehousing, Supply Chain and Workforce Management

-With a significant increase in the amount of Christmas sales, warehousing, supply chain and employees are stretched to full capacity.
+With a significant increase in the amount of Holiday sales, warehousing, supply chain and employees are stretched to full capacity.

-Ideally you’ll be supplying stores against forecast on a just-in-time basis.
-However, Christmas increases overall demand so significantly you need to take more into account than store predictions.
+Ideally, you’ll be supplying stores against forecast on a just-in-time basis.
+However, the Holidays increases overall demand so significantly you need to take more into account than store predictions.

 Particularly in high-volume businesses, retailers need to blend data that considers whether there are sufficient:

 - staffing levels in warehouses and on the shop floor to shift, stock and sell the goods

 - warehouse space not just for the Holiday period but for peak days like Saturdays

 - transportation capacity to match the delivery plan